10 YouTube Video Ideas to Turn All Eyes on You

 Research shows that if you haven't engaged your viewers in 30 seconds, 33% of them will click away to a competitor.
 This is what makes fresh, compelling media so attractive.

 Yet, with so much new content created every day, it's hard to find YouTube video ideas that stick.
-How can you set yourself apart from the rest and encourage your audience to keep watching?
+How can you set yourself apart from other social media videos and encourage your audience to keep watching?

 Today, we're sharing 10 proven methods to make the most of your YouTube channel, with ideas sure to give your brand the attention it deserves.